 The infection that causes a UTI can travel back and forth from the urethra to the vagina while washing/wiping, and therefore travel to the uterus as well.
 This means that someone with frequent UTIs is also at risk for frequent vaginal infections (bacterial vaginosis, or BV).

 Regular bouts of UTIs and BV left untreated can infect the fallopian tubes, uterus, and cervix—resulting in pelvic inflammatory disease.
 PID can cause scar tissue to develop in/on the ovaries, uterus, and fallopian tubes, resulting in partial or complete infertility.
-While developing PID is a worst-case scenario, chronic UTIs, even when easily treated, are also a symptom of imbalanced hormones and an imbalanced vaginal/gut microbiome, and those factors can also majorly impact your fertility.
+While developing PID is a worst-case scenario, chronic UTIs, even when easily treated, are a symptom of imbalanced hormones and an imbalanced vaginal/gut microbiome, which unfortunately can negatively impact your fertility.

 It’s all connected, people!
 When your vaginal microbiome, gut microbiome, AND your hormones are all working the way they’re supposed to, the other natural functions of your body (like your fertility) fall into place as well.